Parenting is a team effort

 How co-parenting benefits the entire family

-How does your child benefit from having parents who work together?
-Does co-parenting improve your couple relationship?
+How does your child benefit from having parents who work as a team?
+Does co-parenting improve your relationship as a couple?
 Can poor parental cooperation negatively impact your family?

-How does your child benefit from having parents who work together?
-Does co-parenting improve your couple relationship?
+How does your child benefit from having parents who work as a team?
+Does co-parenting improve your relationship as a couple?
 Can poor parental cooperation negatively impact your family?

 Building a good parenting team is a challenge, even for happy couples.
 “Parents often have gut instincts when it comes to their child,” says Raymond Villeneuve, director of the Regroupement pour la Valorisation de la Paternité.
 “It requires maturity to make decisions as a couple, compromise, and respect each other’s opinions.
 You also need to learn to share your child’s attention, because co-parenting implies that both parents are equally important.”